The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - Motion sensor

-Thanks to a built-in 2.
-4/5GHz Wi-Fi G-Sensor, the Blackvue is Wi-Fi equipped, so if your mobile phone is within reach of the dash cam unit, you'll be able to view live footage or download recorded video through a free app available on Android and iOS.
-It's also designed to embed GPS data into the video, allowing a fleet to know the speed, location and coordinates of any incident they're reviewing — a major boon for a fleet manager dealing with insurance claims.
+Thanks to a built-in 5GHz Wi-Fi G-Sensor, the Blackvue is Wi-Fi equipped, so if your mobile phone is within reach of the dash cam unit, you’ll be able to view live footage or download recorded video through a free app available on Android and iOS.
+Our team of researchers also liked the device’s design, which embeds GPS data into the video.
+This allows a fleet to know the speed, location, and coordinates of any incident they’re reviewing — a major boon for a fleet manager dealing with insurance claims.

 The setup process and the user interface are simple and easy to understand, so drivers will be happy with the device as well.
 Plus, it has a key functionality: A CMOS Sensor that enables the night vision any long-haul driver needs.